CallumLloydJones/CallumLloydJones/README.md

 # Summary

-I am currently pursuing an MPhil in Engineering at Swansea University, where I am engaged in advanced studies within the field of computational fluid dynamics and fluid-structure interaction.
 I hold a prestigious Master's degree in Physics with first-class honours from Cardiff University, which has equipped me with a strong foundation in scientific principles and critical thinking.
-Throughout my academic journey, I have developed a profound fascination for data science and data analysis, recognising their immense potential to drive innovation and inform decision-making.
+Throughout my academic journey, I have developed a profound fascination for data science and data analysis.
+I am currently awaiting the viva for an MPhil in Materials Engineering at Swansea University, where studied computational modelling.

 # Education
-### Swansea University (September 2019 - Present)
+### Swansea University (September 2019 - September 2023)
 <b>Master of Philosophy in Engineering (MPhil) </b>

-Expected end date: 30/09/2023
+Awaiting viva date.

 ### Cardiff University (September 2015 - July 2019)
 <b>Master's of Physics (MPhys) </b>